 To delete a cohort, you will have to archive it first.
 Once you have archived the cohort, you must confirm that the cohort should be permanently deleted before it will be removed.

-You can click on the "Export" button to export a Behavioral Cohort.
-The exported cohort will have at most 1 million users.
-You can choose to export your cohort to Urban Airship, Kahuna, or Appboy if you have those integrations set up.
-Otherwise, exporting a cohort as a CSV file will allow you to receive via email a link to download a CSV file containing all users in a cohort and their most recent user properties.
+Click the "Export CSV" button to export a cohort as a CSV file will allow you to receive via email a link to download a CSV file containing all users in a cohort and their most recent user properties.

 Cohorts can be leveraged throughout the majority of our platform.
 To segment your data by cohorts, use the Chart Controls to add a segment, select '[Amplitude] Cohort', and then select the appropriate cohort.
 Note: For any chart or query that segments on a cohort, the segmented cohort will automatically recompute itself whenever the chart is generated.